67726e/git-flight-rules/README.md

 If you are *absolutely* sure that nobody is working on the same branch or you want to update the tip of the branch *unconditionally*, you can use `--force` (`-f`), but this should be avoided in general.

 <a href="undo-git-reset-hard"></a>
-### I accidentally did a hard reset, and I want my changes back
+### Oh shit, I accidentally did a hard reset, and I want my changes back

 If you accidentally do `git reset --hard`, you can normally still get your commit back, as git keeps a log of everything for a few days.